 Where the design community meets.

 Mobile PM.
-Favorite side project http://gethoi.ch Joined almost 5 years ago
+Favorite side project http://gethoi.ch Joined about 5 years ago

 Ummmmmm so despite being a regular lurker on designernews, this is the first time I hear of Designer News Market.
 Marketing fail?

 Get a few mobile games on board and it's twitch.tv all over again.

 It works!
 Finally a way to present mobile mockups created in keynote directly on the device...

 Sorry to do this to you but you keep saying you have nothing to hide so I'm going to test that.

 Your name pretty unique so very Google-able (as is mine) and in your public Google+ profile you're busy comparing a Muslum women's headscarf to a swastika - https://plus.google.com/102411988267766541496/posts/FbLqsHXYMne ( screenshot ).

 IMO that's a pretty extreme worldview you have right there and makes me ask why I should be listening to you.